The Bankrate promise

 Even if there aren’t extra fees, there will be some fine print to consider.
 For example, if rates fall by a tiny amount, it might not be enough to actually put the float-down policy in action.
 Check the details to understand the threshold that rates must cross in order to exercise the float-down capability.

-Real estate transactions don’t always close on time, but if the mortgage rate lock expires before the keys are yours, don’t panic.
-Your mortgage lender might offer to extend the rate lock, either free or for a fee.
+Real estate transactions don’t always close on time.
+If your rate lock expires before the keys are yours, don’t panic just yet — your mortgage lender might offer to extend the rate lock, either free or for a fee.

-It’s important to note that the rate lock extension fee might not be your responsibility, either.
-Depending on who’s to blame for the loan failing to close in the expected timeline, the lender might cover or pay a portion of the cost.
+That rate lock extension fee might not be your responsibility, either.
+Depending on who’s to blame for the loan failing to close on time, the lender might cover or pay a portion of the cost.

-If your lender won’t extend the rate lock, the combination of rate and points you had expected might no longer be available.
+If your lender won’t extend the rate lock, the combination of rate and points you locked in might no longer be available.
 In that event, the loan would be based on the new prevailing rate.